-Reservations can be made starting January 2, 2019, by calling 308-468-5282 between 9 a.m. and 5 p.m.
-CST, Monday - Friday or online.
+Reservations can be made on-line or by calling 308-468-5282 between 9 a.m. and 5 p.m.
+CST, Monday-Friday.
 Please review the information below prior to making a reservation.

 Crane Viewing Tour Start Times: (Note change in start times because of Daylight Saving Time)

 5:00 a.m. & 5:00 p.m. - March 1- March 9

 6:00 a.m. & 6:00 p.m. - March 10 - April 7

 $35 plus taxes and fees/person.
 Pre-payment is required and can be done with Visa, MasterCard, or Discover.